Shark vs. Dyson — these are two of the most popular vacuum brands on the market today, and for good reason.

-The Shark Rotator and Dyson Ball Animal 2 both have large capacity dust bins of over 1 L. The Dyson Ball Animal 2 stores as much as 2.1 L. For larger homes or homes with high levels of pet traffic could really benefit from these larger bins.
+The Dyson Ball Animal 2 stores as much as 2.1 L. Larger homes or homes with high levels of pet traffic could really benefit from these larger bins.

-Of course, if you mainly use your pet vacuum for upholstery, car interiors, or another relatively small space, the larger capacity dust bins may still work just fine for you.
+Of course, if you mainly use your pet vacuum for upholstery, car interiors, or another relatively small space, the smaller capacity dust bins may still work just fine for you.

-The Dyson V10, Shark Rotator, and Dyson Ball Animal 2 all integrate HEPA filtration systems.
-Dyson utilizes lifetime washable filters which can be cleaned by simply rinsing them out.
+Dyson utilizes lifetime washable filters that can be cleaned by simply rinsing them out with cold water.
 This saves maintenance costs and helps to prevent the build-up of allergens or dander.